Tyrrrz/CliWrap/Readme.md

 gracefulCts.CancelAfter(TimeSpan.FromSeconds(10));

 // Cancel forcefully after a timeout of 15 seconds
-// (i.e. 5 seconds after graceful cancellation)
+// (i.e. 5 seconds after graceful cancellation).
-forcefulCts.CancelAfter(TimeSpan.FromSeconds(15));
+// This cancellation is used as backup, in case the
+// graceful one takes too long. forcefulCts.CancelAfter(TimeSpan.FromSeconds(15));

 var result = await Cli.Wrap("path/to/exe").ExecuteAsync(forcefulCts.Token, gracefulCts.Token);